Step 1: Know the Journal Requirements

 H3- Here’s How to Craft an Engaging and Accurate Title

-Here are some tips and examples that will help you craft a suitable title for your research paper.
+Here are some tips and examples that will help you craft a suitable research paper title:

 - Include all the essential terms in your title that give a clear idea about the subject and type of research.